 - The figures set out above have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-- The difference for mean and median gender bonus pay gap is 30% and 40% respectively and there is no change from the 2019 report for this measure.
+- The difference for mean and median gender bonus pay gap is 18% and 14% respectively which has become more of a balanced measure since 2020.

-- The proportion of men at HGS UK Ltd who received a bonus in the 12 months up to 5 April 2019 was 10%, while for women this was 14% reflecting a slight increase for females on those reported for 2019.
+- The proportion of men at HGS UK Ltd who received a bonus in the 12 months up to 5 April 2020 was 12%, while for women this was 13% reflecting a slight decrease for females on those reported for 2020 due to the mix of recruitment to address attrition.

 Explanation HGS UK Ltd gender pay gap

-In contrast to trading expectations during 2020 where it was anticipated that Covid would adversely impact on the year’s results, HGS traded exceptionally well.
-This is also in comparison to many other sectors in relation to the pandemic.
+As per HGS results in 2020 where it was anticipated that Covid would adversely impact on the year’s results, HGS continued to trade exceptionally well.
+This is also in comparison to our competition and many other sectors in relation to the pandemic.

 HGS is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender identity or disability.
 It has a clear policy and practice of paying employees equally for the same or equivalent work, regardless of any characteristic set out above.

 The majority of the HGS workforce are made up of customer advisors who receive equal pay for equal roles.
-All customer facing roles are paid an hourly rate which is the same whichever campaign an employee works on.
-Hourly rates are reviewed and increased annually and HGS aims to maintain pay levels that are better than NMW.
+All customer facing roles are paid an hourly rate which is the same whichever campaign an employee works.
+Hourly rates are reviewed and increased annually and HGS aims to maintain pay levels that are above the headline NMW rate.

-From the action plan detailed in the report for 2019, HGS continues to monitor its band grades to ensure a fair structure.
-These bands are reviewed during the HGS annual pay review in March and increases are considered using the NMW as a baseline.
+From the action plan detailed in the report for 2020, HGS continues to monitor its band grades to ensure a fair structure.
+These bands are reviewed during the HGS annual pay review in March and increases are considered using the headline NMW rate as a baseline.
+For the 2021 pay review the majority of hourly pay saw an increase at above NMW.

 Ad hoc bonus payments that were awarded against ambiguous targets have been removed or replaced.